 Next week, 18—21 January, the 6th meeting of the ITER Technical Advisory Group (TAG) will take place in Cadarache.
 The TAG, chaired by Michel Huguet, is formed of senior engineers, scientists and project managers from a wide range of ITER-related research activities and industry to advise ITER management.
 This 6th meeting will focus on the technical challenges associated to the construction of components affecting the ITER schedule in a major way.
 Solutions implemented will lead to the optimum path towards a burning plasma fuelled by deuterium and tritium.

-The recommendations from TAG will be combined together with outputs from other schedule-related meetings so that the ITER Organization and the DA's can implement a schedule which minimizes risk and maximizes feasibility.
+The recommendations from TAG will be combined together with outputs from other schedule-related meetings so that the ITER Organization and the Domestic Agencies can implement a schedule which minimizes risk and maximizes feasibility.
 These results will then be presented to the Heads of Delegations in February this year. return to Newsline #114